vishakhp/test_repository/README.md

 # to check the file which we had previously mounted

 cd usr/share/nginx/html
+ls

+# Now if you create an another file here, it will get reflected in your local machine host computer as well

+touch about.html # is created in the docker host as well as gets reflected in the local host as well

+# THIS IS HOW YOU SHARE FILES BETWEEN HOST AND CONTAINER USING VOLUMES
 # to exit the container, press control + d